 If your Steam Deck isn’t connecting to the internet, check that it has an active internet connection first.
 Try connecting directly to your modem or router with an Ethernet cable and see if that works.

-If so, then there might be something wrong with your network configuration or settings.
+If so, something might be wrong with your network configuration or settings.
 Users have reported having better luck using Ethernet instead of Wi-Fi for their Steam Decks.

 2. Check your cable connections

-Make sure that all cables are securely connected on both ends and that they are not frayed or damaged in any way as frayed cables can reduce performance.
+Ensure that all cables are securely connected on both ends and not frayed or damaged in any way, as frayed cables can reduce performance.

 3. Change to a Different Network